allannjuguna/allannjuguna.github.io/content/english/blog/Unserial_Killer/unserial.md

-This is a challenge from  DG'hAck 2022 CTF which involves chasing down a pop gadget and building a pop chain to achieve arbitrary file read.
+This post covers a PHP insecure deserialization challenge from DG'hAck 2022 that involves chasing down a POP gadget and building a chain from scratch.
+We trace __destruct through __call and trait inheritance, then bypass __wakeup restrictions and forbidden attributes to call getContents for arbitrary file read on the flag.

 #### Challenge Introduction